 There are several possible explanations for this lack of results.
 The first relates to the way in which currency exposure is measured.
 Although the firms with more dollar debt are affected by a contractionary balance sheet effect, this could be offset by a competitiveness effect derived from the fact that they have dollar-denominated assets or that their income is positively correlated with the currency depreciations.
-Consistent with this hypothesis, studies that control for the competitiveness effect find that the most firms invest dollar-indebted relatively less immediately depreciation-that is, after controlling for the competitiveness effect, there is a negative and significant balance sheet effect (Aguiar, 2002; Pratap, Lobato, and Somuano, 2003).
+Consistent with this hypothesis, studies that control for the competitiveness effect find that the most dollar-indebted firms invest relatively less immediately after a depreciation-that is, after controlling for the competitiveness effect, there is a negative and significant balance sheet effect (Aguiar, 2002; Pratap, Lobato, and Somuano, 2003).